MSMEs offer huge market opportunity for cloud adoption: SAP India VP Subramanian Ananthapadmanabhan

 BT: Finally, I would like to ask whether SAP is also looking at tie-ups like we saw in case of Google, Microsoft over the last couple of years, especially when they tie up with the data centres in India to help companies migrate to cloud with the data residency laws likely to be implemented strictly?

 Yes, in fact our Rs 500 crore investment announcement does encompass this vision where we work in tandem with Google Cloud, Microsoft Azure or Amazon WebServices, whom we address as hyperscalers and who provide infrastructure.
-Our rise with the SPA programme does involve partnership with these firms.
+Our rise with the SAP programme does involve partnership with these firms.
 So, we do have relevance in India currently and our partnerships are going to evolve over the next few quarters.

 Also Read: Flipkart Wholesale, Rupifi to roll out buy now, pay later offering for MSMEs